Confuzu/Image2GIFW-Toolkit/README.md

    - **Solution**:
      - Consult the log files located in the script directory for detailed error information.
      - Make sure all dependencies are correctly installed using `pip list`.

+# Update Log

+## 0.2
+  - Removed unused imageio import from imagetogif.py
+  - Removed duplicate os import from gif_rename_with_model_name.py
+  - Created requirements.txt (Pillow>=9.1.0)
+  - Fixed incomplete last group being dropped when group_size doesn't divide evenly (changed > 1 to >= 1 check -- actually kept > 1 but ensured last group isn't silently skipped)
+  - Sanitized wildcard output filename with os.path.basename() to prevent path traversal

+  - Centralized logging: All 4 modules writing to a single image2gifw.log
+  - Argparse CLI: Added command-line arguments to all entry points:
+    - main.py -- subcommands: gif, rename, wildcard (falls back to interactive menu with no args)
+    - Each standalone module gets its own argparse with -h support
+  - Improved grouping to find the best match (longest LCS) instead of first match, with a proportional threshold (1/3 of filename length) to prevent false grouping on short common suffixes